andry-tino/t-jesonmor/board-style.md

 So, what approach are we going to follow?
 Let's have a look at the board again.
 Houses are going to be arranged in specific positions.
 If we consider one row, all the houses in that row will have the same y-coordinate (CSS property `top`).
 The same goes if we consider one column, all the houses will have the same x-coordinate (CSS property `left`).
 So here is the trick: we are going to define 9 rules (one for each row) and 9 rules (one for each column) instead of 81 different ones.

-ow will we do this?
+How will we do this?
 There is one more thing you need to know about selectors in CSS rules: it is possible to specify more selectors for one single rule like this:

 ```
 <rule-selector>,